exercism/ballerina/docs/TESTS.md

 ## Download the exercise

-Open a Command Prompt and execute the command below to download the exercise.
+Open a Command Prompt and execute the command below with the name of the preferred exercise to download it.

 >**Tip:** Replace the value of the `--exercise` property with the name of your preferred exercise.